Adolf Butenandt: Education and early life

-Born in Lehe, near Bremerhaven, he started his studies at the University of Marburg.
-For his PhD he joined the working group of the Nobel laureate Adolf Windaus at the University of Göttingen and he finished his studies with a PhD in chemistry in 1927.
-His doctoral research was on the chemistry of the insecticidal toxin found in the roots of Derris elliptica which he isolated and characterized.
-After his Habilitation he became lecturer in Göttingen 1931.
+Professional career

 He became a professor ordinarius at the Technical University of Danzig 1933–1936.
 In 1933 Butenandt signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
 In 1936 he applied for the directorship of the Kaiser Wilhelm Institut (later the Max Planck Institute for Biochemistry) in Berlin-Dahlem while also joining the NSDAP on 1 May 1936 (party member No. 3716562).
 The earlier director of the Kaiser Wilhelm institute was Carl Neuberg, who had been removed for being a Jew.
 His work on rotenones was considered useful by the Nazi leadership as it could be useful for controlling lice among soldiers in the trenches.
 As the head of a leading institute, he applied for government funding on concentrated research labeled kriegswichtig (important for the war), some of which focused on military projects like the improvement of oxygen uptake for high-altitude bomber pilots.

 Adolf Windaus and Walter Schöller of Schering gave him the advice to work on hormones extracted from ovaries.
 This research lead to the discovery of estrone and other primary female sex hormones, which were extracted from several thousand liters of urine.
 While working as professor in Danzig at the Chemisches Institut he was continuing his works over hormones extracting progesterone in 1934 and testosterone a year later, the research results were along with the synthesis of steroids by Leopold Ružička considered significant enough to be awarded later by Nobel Committee in 1939.
 In 1940 he was involved in research on a hormone treatment to make long submarine voyages more comfortable for submariners in the Kriegsmarine.

 Butenand's involvement with the Nazi regime and various themes of research led to criticism after the war, and even after his death the exact nature of his political orientation during the Nazi era has never been fully resolved.
 When the institute moved to Tübingen in 1945 he became a professor at the University of Tübingen.
+In 1948 he was considered for the chair for physiological medicine at the University of Basel.
+He entered in negotiations but eventually was convinced by the chemical industry to stay in Germany.
 In 1956, when the institute relocated to Martinsried, a suburb of Munich, Butenandt became a professor at the University of Munich.
 He also served as president of the Max Planck Society for the Advancement of Science following Otto Hahn from 1960 to 1972.

 Butenandt is credited with the discovery and naming of the silkworm moth pheromone Bombykol in 1959.